iarsystems/bx-docker/README.md

 Now, the aliases for running the IAR Build Tools from the `iarsystems/bx<package>:<version>` Docker image will be available for new shell sessions, __unless__:
 * The corresponding `iarsystems/bx<package>:<version>` Docker image becomes inaccessible.
-* The bash configuration file that sources the __alias-set__ script was modified and the command has been removed.
+* The bash configuration file that sources the __aliases-set__ script was modified and the command has been removed.

 >:warning: Ultimately, these aliases are __optional__.
 An user can take the [aliases-set](scripts/aliases-set) script as initial reference for any suitable customizations.